NISHITSUMAN/Mafia-Terminal-Edition/README.md

 Feel free to download and modify the game in any way you want.

-INSTRUCTIONS:
+INSTRUCTIONS FOR MANNUAL INSTALLATION:
 1) GO to your Terminal/Pycharm/Any IDE Terminal and install curses with this comand "pip install windows-curses"
-2) Open the main_game.py file OR type "python main_game.py" on the IDE's terminal OR the easiest Thing would be Play Using main_game.exe if you don;t have python installed ot don't want to install modules and all
+2) Open the main_game.py file OR type "python main_game.py" on the IDE's terminal.
 3) Once the window pops up, maximize it (full screen).
-If you don't do that the game may crush.
+If you don't do that the game may crash.

+INSTRUCTIONS FOR AUTOMATIC INSTALLATION:
+1) Just Download "Mafia_setup" of v1.4 from "Releases" tab of Github.
+2) Intall it as you install normal applications.
+3) You will find your game in "C\Program Files\Mafia- Terminal Version".
+There would be a file named as "main_game.exe" just click on it and enjoy.

 Things You Should Know ABOUT THE GAME - (Based on wikipedia)